Ricefrog/hypermark/README.md

-**go-read-later**
+**hypermark**
+Features:
-Save articles from the front page of Hacker News to read later.
+- Save articles from the front page of Hacker News to read later.
+Features to be added:
+- YouTube integration: Reduce your dependence on YouTube's algorithms.
+- URL mode: Use a URL to create an entry in your hypermark file.